 This thesis complements the existing literature concerning the less popular approach to augmenting the Fama and French three-factor model.
 The nonlinear modifications have a potential usage for the capital markets investors by giving them more insight into the return generating process without extensive complication of the previously used methods.

 There are numerous aspects of the topic open to further research.
-The analyzed models take into considerations quadratic and cubic form of the three factors, however there are no objections to using higher order terms – this would allow for more accurate approximation of the Taylor expansion of the underlying function.
+The analysed models take into considerations quadratic and cubic form of the three factors, however there are no objections to using higher order terms – this would allow for more accurate approximation of the Taylor expansion of the underlying function.
 Moreover, the influence of the outliers on the final results could be investigated.
 An important matter in the Arbitrage Pricing Theory is the time robustness of the models, which should be examined in future for larger datasets.
-Another matter worth researching is to check whether the significance of the nonlinear factors are market specific.
-Abovementioned issues motivate further exploration of this topic.
+Another issue worth researching is to check whether the significance of the nonlinear factors are market specific.
+Abovementioned matters motivate further exploration of this topic.

 Refrences